 White Shark Projects, founded in 1989, is renowned for its dedication to the conservation of our oceans.
-White Shark Projects as a company also feel that it is important to support our local communities.
-So 11 years ago one of our owners came up with a community based project that supports the community whilst helping the environment – White Shark Projects Recycle Swop Shop.
+WSP as a company also feel that it is important to support our local communities.
+So 11 years ago one of our owners came up with a community based project that supports the community whilst helping the environment.
 In the last 11 years we have assisted various communities setting up Swop Shops.
 It is our vision that every town should operate one.

 Here we introduce you to people who have taken inspiration from our recycling initiative and started a White Shark Projects Recycle Swop Shop in Malawi just over a year ago…

 Jandre Beukes and Rachel Templer were working for a NGO in Malawi when they noticed there was a serious waste problem in this country.
 Jandre, being inspired by his parents, co-owners of White Shark Projects, who run the Swop Shop in Gansbaai, felt that they too needed to help fight the plastic crisis in Malawi.